TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/ResolveMergeConflicts.rst

 have been introduced meanwhile.

 The solution to resolve merge conflicts in these files is actually vers easy.
-Just re-perform the commands from above (`...buildCss/buildJavascript`), which will re-create the assets from your cherry-picked patchset.
+Just re-perform the commands from above (`... build`), which will re-create the assets from your cherry-picked patchset.
 You may need to resolve conflicts in the `.ts/.scss` files beforehand, if there are any due to rebasing.